Universal Translation Services

 ainu vocabulary

 The world is full of diverse cultures and traditional groups.
 Everyone is known by the tribe to which they belong.
 It is the old custom of people.
-Japan, like any other country, is an ocean full of diversity and home to many minority groups.
-Though with time, the minority groups are vanishing their remains are still in use to identify them.
+Like any other country, Japan is an ocean full of diversity and home to many minority groups.
+Though with time, the minority groups are vanishing, their remains are still in use to identify them.
 One of the minority groups of Japan consisting of Indigenous people is Ainu.
-Many of you might have not even heard of this name but history validates their existence.
-Being a linguist or a person having an interest in learning diverse cultures, you can determine the history, culture, and value of this unique and unusual group i.e. Ainu.
+Many of you might not have heard of this name, but history validates their existence.
+Being a linguist or a person interested in learning diverse cultures, you can determine the history, culture, and value of this unique and unusual group, i.e., Ainu.

 If you don’t know much about this minority group, don’t worry.
 We’ll help and guide you along with this article.
 So, let’s start by studying the history and origin of the Ainu people.